Short vs. Long White Coats: Coat Length Meaning

 The Traditional Meaning of a Long White Coat

 Only once a doctor has completed a year of residency do they traditionally wear a long white coat that reaches to the knees.
-While certainly not a universal policy, this helps doctors with some experience working in the field stand out among newer professionals in a medical setting.
+While certainly not a universal policy, this coat length helps doctors with some experience working in the field stand out among newer professionals in a medical setting.

 It has been noted that many patients don’t notice this difference; instead, it is mostly to help medical professionals quickly spot different levels of experience.
 Speed can be important in a medical setting and there are advantages to quickly determining who has at least a year of experience working as a doctor.